ds-rants/ds-rants/posts/2025/2025_11_tests_for_ds/test_for_ds.md

 ## Conclusion

-This glorious landscape made of lying dashboards, misleading analyses, and an astonishing 80% of machine learning projects that die without reaching production, are just a clear sign that our profession still lacks discipline.
+This glorious landscape made of lying dashboards, misleading analyses, and an astonishing 80-90% of machine learning projects that die without reaching production, are just a clear sign that our profession still lacks discipline.
 We will need to incorporate better practices in our work, which may take many different forms but I am sure that testing will be a part of it.

-Sure, there are specific issues with data science that make it more difficult to test.
+Certainly, there are specific issues with data science that make it more difficult to test.
 Granted, you might not know if you are going to keep that freshly-made 500-line analysis.
 But let's be real for a minute, the fact that your 500-lines have not been tested is probably a good reason why it will end up down the drain.
 The main reason you are probably not testing is that you have no idea how to do it on anything beyond FizzBuzz, let alone in a TDD workflow.
 Testing in Data Science is hard but do not kid yourself, it is doable and should be done.